MarcelGarus/glados/glados/README.md

 Here are some benefits:

-- ⚡ **Write fewer tests.** Let Glados figure out inputs that break your invariants.
+- ⚡ **Write fewer tests.** Let Glados figure out inputs that break your properties.
 - 🌌 **Test for all possible inputs.** Well, not literally all.
 But a huge variety.
 - 🐜 **Get a concise error report.** Glados simplifies inputs that break your tests.
-- 🤯 **Understand the problem domain better** by thinking of invariants.
+- 🤯 **Understand the problem domain better** by thinking of properties.

 <details>
 <summary>Table of Contents</summary>